-Fraunces Tavern is famous for being the site where (then General) George Washington delivered a farewell speech to the Continental Army after the British had left New York in the American Revolution.
+Fraunces Tavern is a museum and restaurant in the United States, famous for being the site where then-General George Washington delivered a farewell speech to the Continental Army after the British had left New York during the American Revolution.

 Purchased by the Sons of the Revolution in 1904, Fraunces Tavern was restored to its colonial form and has since operated as a museum.
 Visitors to the Fraunces Tavern Museum can view exhibits about the history of New York and of the building itself, from Colonial times through to the Revolution and the early years of the Republic.

 Built as the home of an affluent merchant in 1719, the yellow-brick building of Fraunces Tavern was turned into a working tavern in 1762 by its namesake Samuel Fraunces.
 The tavern, known then as the ‘Queen’s Head’, thrived and shortly after became the meeting place of revolutionary groups including the Sons of Liberty.